1Kill2Steal/C-Exercises/README.md

 The entire repository is based out of the book:
-"C Programming Language, 2nd Edition".
+"The C Programming Language, 2nd Edition".

 This main folder contains all the program examples sorted by page (001, 002 ... and so on).